Kingsman: The Golden Circle – Movie Review

-Eggsy finally manages to shock Harry into regaining his memory of being a Kingsman.
+Eggsy finally shocks Harry into regaining his memory of being a Kingsman.
 Harry, though not the agent he was, accompanies Eggsy and Whiskey to Italy.
-Eggsy manages to steal a vial of the antidote, but it gets broken during a gunfight with Golden Circle soldiers.
+Eggsy steals a vial of the antidote, but it gets broken during a gunfight with Golden Circle soldiers.
 He does though overhear the name of a Golden Circle courier.
 This enables Merlin to discover where Poppyland is…

 Kingsman: The Golden Circle: Analysis